KidsBell

 Problem

 Current communication is fragmented and invasive.
-Teachers struggle to protect their time and privacy, while parents lack clear and accessible ways to understand their child’s daily experience.
+Teachers struggle to protect their time and privacy, while caregivers lack clear and accessible ways to understand their child’s daily experience.

 Design Direction